 News:

-- August 2023: Joined AWS as a Software Development Engineer working on AWS Fargate.
+- August 2023: Joined AWS as a Software Development Engineer I working on AWS Fargate.

 - June 2023: Graduated from Dartmouth College with a B.A. in Computer Science and Linguistics.